Tech stocks to drag Wall St lower after Fed's taper talk

-Shares of tech-heavyweights Amazon.com Inc (AMZN.O), Apple (AAPL.O), Microsoft Corp (MSFT.O), Facebook Inc (FB.O) and Google-parent Alphabet Inc (GOOGL.O), which soared last year on the back of an ultra-loose policy by the Fed, fell between 0.4% and 0.6% in early deals.
+Shares of tech-heavyweights Amazon.com Inc, Apple, Microsoft Corp, Facebook Inc and Google-parent Alphabet Inc, which soared last year on the back of an ultra-loose policy by the Fed, fell between 0.4% and 0.6% in early deals.

 Investors are now razor focused on weekly jobless claims data that is due at 8:30 a.m.
 ET and is expected to lend credence to the central bank’s projections of a speedy economic recovery.